Prashi-Devops/nodes/README.md

 ##  <a href="#templates" id="templates"></a>Templates

 Pre Requisites
-* Maps need to be created.
+* Maps need to be created (maps are not a prerequisite to start templates, they are a prerequisite to finalizing templates).
 * Schemas
 * EndpointTypes